li9i/ros1_humble_bridge_template/README.md

 image.
 When extracted the bridge must reside under `ros1_bridge`, alongside all ROS and ROS 2 packages.

+# Why use this repository

+Because you are in a situation where ROS 2 humble packages require communication with ROS 1 packages through custom-made msgs or srvs.

+# Assumptions / generalisations

+It is assumed that ROS 1 packages run through docker and ROS 2 packages run natively on Ubuntu 22.04.
+In the general case you would
+- place your ROS 1 packages under the `ros1_pkgs_docker` directory (e.g. kinetic pkg `ros1_talker`)
+- construct a `Dockerfile` for them
+- consider using a bash script to launch them (e.g.
+  `ros1_pkgs_docker/1.roslaunch.sh`)
+- place your ROS 2 packages under `ros2_pkgs_ws/src` (e.g. the humble pkg `cpp_pubsub`)

 Table of Contents
 =================